sofilip/obsidian-zotero-template/README.md

 - Export annotations, highlights, and attached images from Zotero into Markdown files in your Obsidian vault.

+- It uses the highlight colors, with the related tags.

 - Generate Pandoc/PDF-ready figure blocks for images from Zotero PDFs.

 - Maintain consistent folder structure and absolute or relative paths for files, making the repository portable.